alsa-project/snd-firewire-ctl-services/README.rst

   * Stanton ScratchAmp in Final Scratch version 2

 * snd-dice-ctl-service
   * For the others, common controls are available.
+If supported, control extension is also available.

 Supported protocols
 ===================